On the number of binary quadratic forms having discriminant $1-4p$, $p$ prime: Introduction

-As in the first method, we have a double sum of quadratic residue symbols, though now it is weighted, and the strategies we apply are similar to the first approach.
-We are able to cut off the sums in the $L$-functions at $n \sim X^{1/2+\epsilon}$.
-We then show that the range $(\log X)^B < n < X^{1/2 + \epsilon}$ yields an error term by dividing it into dyadic intervals and using double oscillation lemma on each.
-Finally, for $n \le (\log X)^B$ we use Siegel-Walfisz to estimate the sum over $p$: this sum is generally nonzero, so we then have to combine our Siegel-Walfisz main terms into one big main term.
+We are able to cut off the sums in the $L$-functions at $n \sim X^{1/2+\ep}$.
+We then show that the range $(\log X)^B < n < X^{1/2 + \ep}$ yields an error term by dividing into dyadic intervals and applying bounds to the bilinear character sums over each interval.
+Finally, for $n \le (\log X)^B$ we use Siegel--Walfisz to estimate the sum over $p$: this sum is generally nonzero, so we then have to combine our Siegel--Walfisz main terms into one big main term.